cobull/Alzheimers-Disease-And-Healthy-Aging/README.md

 # Alzheimers-Disease-And-Healthy-Aging
 ## About
 #### The .ipynb file contains code that was used to analyze the "Alzheimer_s_Disease_and_Healthy_Aging_Data" csv file provided by the United States government.
+The data file is not provided here due to the size.
 The original, maintained file can be found on data.gov.
 The TIGER/Line Shapefiles used to create the maps can be found on census.gov.
 ## Requirements
 #### Python 3.9.18
 #### Geopandas 0.12.2